jmarca/calvad_read_imputation_csv/README.md

 or do it after the fact.
 If merging, then the config file will need a postgresql link to go fetch the segment lengths.
 But I think I am going to do it after the fact.

+# And then...

+As of April 2016, the above comment still holds.
+That is, the lengths have not been merged into couchdb docs, but rather have to be queried from postgresql.

+Anyway, the next step after running this code is to generate the precached areas, which grabs the lengths from postgresql and multiplies by the volume and saves.

+To do that, go look at the repository `calvad_precache_areas` and read the README there.